zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Marissa: I guess ribbons would be okay.
 After all, it’s the praise and recognition that matters.

 Santiago: Exactly.
 And for those getting honorable mentions, a certificate will do.
-We’ll also need certificates of participation for t he rest.
+We’ll also need certificates of participation for the rest.

 Marissa: So everybody gets something?